 Not long ago, the official terminology in the DSM forced an association between the disease of addiction and the misleading notion of “drug abuse.”
 People with substance use disorders were more easily marginalized, both by society and the medical establishment.
 Recent efforts have succeeded in changing the conversation by giving the vocabulary a much-needed update.
-Organizations like the American Psychiatric Association have made a concerted effort to acknowledge the negative labels that terms like abuser, addict, or alcoholic can give to a person seeking treatment.
+Organizations like the American Psychiatric Association have made a concerted effort to acknowledge the negative connotation that terms like abuser, addict, or alcoholic can give to a person seeking treatment.
 It’s incumbent that we critically consider the words we use when addressing the concerns of addiction.

 The following list of selected terms comes from the National Alliance of Advocates for Buprenorphine Treatment.

 Although the “Guide to the Use of Language” was published in 2004, it remains relevant today.
 The “words to avoid” have not vanished from the public lexicon.
 There are still stigmas associated with addiction that are perpetuated by judgmental and inaccurate terms.